 With annual leave still to use and a desire to leave behind the cold, wet weather of London, I booked myself a city break in Athens earlier this month.
-My city guide will be coming soon but for all of my Athens speciality coffee recommendations, keep on reading.
+My city guide will be coming soon but for all of my Athens specialty coffee recommendations, keep on reading.

 I had booked a trip to Athens in November 2020 but that trip was cancelled when the UK went into full lockdown a few days before my departure.
 Luckily, all of the coffee shop research I did came in useful when I finally made it to the Greek capital.
 Indeed, there were far more coffee spots on my list than I could visit on a four-day trip!